 What Are Relative Adverbs? (with Examples)

-What Are Relative Adverbs? (with Examples)The relative adverbs are where, when, and why.
-A relative adverb is an adverb that introduces an adjective clause.
-Each one has its own role:
+Relative AdverbsThe relative adverbs are "where," "when," and "why."
+A relative adverb is an adverb that heads an adjective clause.

 - We do not know why he left.